MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/puzzle.md

 This is another Boolean value indicating whether the Puzzle requires [[moderator|Tutorial:-Moderating]] intervention to solve.
-If this is `true`, then the Puzzle can only be solved by a moderator using the [[puzzle command|Commands#puzzle-moderator-command]], and a Player who attempts to solve the Puzzle will receive the message "You need moderator assistance to do that."
+If this is `true`, then the Puzzle can only be solved by a moderator using the [puzzle command](../commands/moderator_commands.md#puzzle), and a Player who attempts to solve the Puzzle will receive the message "You need moderator assistance to do that."
 If this is `false`, then a Player will be able to attempt to solve the Puzzle freely.

 A Puzzle that requires moderator intervention to solve can be useful in a few situations.
 A few examples are: